8ta4/say/README.md

 `say` defaults to your built-in microphone.
 It's plug-and-play, no external mic needed.

-> How do I switch mics?
+> How do I use an external mic?
 (Planned)

-To switch mics, set up a hideaway.
+Set up a hideaway.

 1. Hit `⌘ + ,`